[?] Subscribe To This Site

 Counteracting stereotypes

-Numerous experiments have proven that people do more poorly on tests when they believe that “people like them” are less proficient in the subject matter.
+Experiments indicate that people do more poorly on tests when they believe that “people like them” are less proficient in the subject matter.
 This phenomenon is called stereotype threat.

-Do stereotypes influence how we present science for kids?
-It seems possible.
 For example, a study of European-Americans found that parents were more likely to believe that science is less interesting and more difficult for daughters, not sons.
 Moreover, when researchers analyzed parent-child conversations, they found that fathers used more cognitively demanding language when working on a science project with their sons than with their daughters (Tenenbaum and Leaper 2003).

 If parents do this, we can imagine that kids might buy into stereotypes themselves.
 And that could create a self-fulfilling prophesy of lower achievement in the sciences.
-But don’t despair!
-We can counteract the effects of stereotype threat.
-To learn more, click here.

 References: Science for kids